saqibapps/dev-test/README.md

  - [Composer](https://getcomposer.org/)
  - git

- You are free to use whatever PHP packages and front-end libraries that you wish.
+ You are free to use whatever PHP composer packages and front-end libraries that you wish.

 ## Task Requirements
-To order to complete this challenge, you MUST create an encyclopedia with minimal functionality.
+In order to complete this challenge, you MUST create an encyclopedia with minimal functionality using php in an object oriented manner and having corect MVC structure.

 Your solution MUST allow the user to browse the full list of Rick and Morty characters in a convenient manner, as well as offer some form of search functionality.
 Your solution MUST also display basic information for a specific character, including:

  - At least one image
  - Name